 - Bicycle legs: Lie on your back and bring your legs in the air, with your knees bent and over your hips.
 Pedal slowly like you are riding a bicycle.
 Reverse the direction.

-Yoga is a good whole-body exercise.
+Yoga is a great whole-body exercise.
 There are many styles, so if you are new to it, choose a gentle or low-impact version.
 Yoga combines gentle stretches with muscle activation.
-There are also several poses that involve elevating the legs over the heart, which can reduce the blood pressure on the veins in your leg.
+There are also several poses that involve elevating the legs over the heart, which can reduce the pressure on your leg veins.